Logan Child Friendly Community Limited receives funds from our Funders.

-The Trust is overseen by a board of Directors who are joined by the Pro-Vic Chancellor of Griffith University to form an informal Management Committee which guides the work of the Backbone team.
+The Company is overseen by a board of Directors which guides the work of the Backbone team.

 Cath Bartolo (Chair)